wcolts2000/unit_testing/testing.md

 | Mocha                 | Chai              | Mocha       | Sinon.js          | Istanbul      |
 |                       |                   | Karma       |                   |               |

+### Packages of Interest

-puppeteer - headless browser by google jsdom - in js version of the dom without browser
+-puppeteer - headless browser by google
+-jsdom - in js version of the dom without browser